AllanChain/sane-break/README.md

 If you want to make Sane Break portable, especially on Windows, you can put an empty file named `SaneBreak.ini` next to the `.exe` file and Sane Break will automatically pick that file for settings.

-### What if I really want to skip break?
+### What if I really want to skip a break?

-Generally, you can quit the app via tray icon right away after the break starts.
+You can postpone or quit via tray icon within a short time even after the break starts.

-However, if you really want to quit when Sane Break is in fullscreen, you can kill the app via system command line.
+However, if you really want to quit when Sane Break is set to fullscreen, you can kill the app via system command line.
 For example:
 - KDE: Enable KRunner with <kbd>Alt</kbd> + <kbd>Space</kbd> and run `killall sane-break`
 - macOS: Enable Spotlight with <kbd>Cmd</kbd> + <kbd>Space</kbd> and run `killall sane-break`
 - Windows: Press <kbd>Win</kbd> + <kbd>R</kbd> and run `taskkill /IM sane-break /F`